Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 For detailed information on configuring this feature, see [Display age rating](../UserInterface/02a_GlobalSettings.md#display-age-rating).

 <!---NEU-->
-## Create a price group
+## Create a price group for POS

 Price groups are used to classify different prices that apply to customers to whom the same pricing criteria are applied, for example members or business partners.

-### Define the price group attribute
+### Create the POS price group attributes

-Define the price group attribute that is assigned to the customer master data later and in which the price group of the customer is stored.
-In addition, the attribute must be assigned to any product, to which a price group-specific price should apply.
+Define the POS price group attribute that is assigned to the customer master data later and in which the price group of the customer is stored.
+Assign this attribute to the customer master data attribute set.
+In addition, define the POS price attribute, with which you can define the price valid for this price group later.
+Assign this attribute to the related store-specific attribute set.

 #### Prerequisites